Strategy & Performance

 Members of this team also work with the Office of Teaching and Learning to support teachers, teams of teachers, principals, and coordinators in easily accessing student learning data.
 In providing this information, the question, “How are our students doing?” can be asked and investigated from many angles.
 In the 2017-18 school year, this department supported schools, teachers, and administrators by: developing improved reports for our benchmark literacy assessment reports; building the Youth Risk Behavior Survey administered by the Brookline Health Department and PSB with our middle and high school students; providing information about students with chronic absenteeism to all schools; providing data to principals and curriculum coordinators to help them better understand achievement and opportunity gaps that exist in our schools; disaggregating MCAS data by grade level, race/ethnicity, special education status, and socio-economic level; and working with the K-12 Director of Performing Arts to better understand the participation of subgroups of students in BHS performing arts programs, and investigating structures within our district which have disparate impacts on students by race/ethnicity, special education status and socio-economic level.
-While the Office of Strategy and Performance provides this information and more, it is the schools, principals, teachers, coordinators, deans and other staff who decide how to respond to the information.
+While the Office of Strategy and Performance provides this information and more, it is the schools, principals, teachers, coordinators, deans and other staff who decide how to respond to the information.3.
+Family and Community OutreachThe primary objectives of the Office of Strategy & Performance are listed in the FY2017 budget as follows:

 This office facilitates the work across the district to include, inform and engage families and community members in the work of our schools and the district.
 PSB reaches out to community members through public meetings, email, the PSB website, social media, our school PTOs, our community partner organizations, and our local newspapers.
 This office also coordinates and supports outreach related to public meetings, such as the public engagement process for the 9th elementary school construction and the expansion of Brookline High School and leads our efforts on crisis communications.